 The Benevolent and Protective Order of the Elks of the United States of America is one of the oldest and largest fraternal organizations in the country.
-Since its inception in 1868, the Order of the Elks has grown to include nearly 1.2 million men and women in almost 2,200 communities.
+Since its inception in 1868, the Order of the Elks has grown to nearly two million men and women.

-The BPO Elks national headquarters is based in Chicago.
-The Chicago campus is also the site of the Elks Veterans Memorial Building, the home of the Elks National Foundation, the Order's charitable trust, the Elks National Veterans Service Commission and The Elks Magazine, the official publication that is sent to every member of the Order.
+Its national headquarters is based in Chicago, Illinois.
+This campus is also the site of the Elks Veterans Memorial Building, the home of the Elks National Foundation, The Order's Charitable Trust, the Elks National Veterans Service Commission, and the Elks Magazine, the official publication that is sent to every member of the Order.

-The Elks have created a quiet network of good deeds that has profoundly changed millions of lives for the better, yet there is little public awareness of the impact of their vital work.
-Why is this so?
-Quite simply, the Elks have rarely sought recognition.
-Neither have they gone to the general public with fundraising efforts nor received monies from any level of government.
-Indeed, the flow of money and goods moves in the opposite direction.
-The Elks donated to the government the first veterans hospital, contribute regularly to schools, police and fire departments, and assist the young and the needy throughout this great nation.
+Because of a quiet network of charitable giving and hard work performed by the Elks, millions of lives have changed profoundly for the better, yet little public awareness of this impact and vital work is known.
+This is because the Elks have rarely sought recognition nor have they gone to the general public with fundraising efforts nor received funds from any level of government.
+The flow of money and goods moves in the opposite direction.
+The Elks donated to the Federal Government the first veterans hospital, regularly contribute to schools, police and fire departments, and assist the youth and the needy throughout this great nation.

-How could this powerful force have come into being?
-And where does all this charitable giving come from?
-From the generous hearts of Elks members whose eagerness to share, whose prudent long-term planning and whose willingness to serve for free and with enthusiasm infuses the Order with an exuberant and enduring expression of the true volunteer spirit.
+From the generous hearts of Elks members with a great eagerness to share this powerful force of charitable giving, from prudent long-term planning, and from a willingness to serve for free and with enthusiasm, the Order is infused with an exuberant and enduring expression of the true volunteer spirit.

 Laconia Elks #876